 Section 4.
 Notice of Special Meetings.
 It shall be the duty of the President to cause the Secretary to give notice of the time, place and purpose of a special meeting, either by publication in a legal newspaper or newspapers published or circulated in the counties where the Cooperative operates at least two (2) weeks previous to the date of such meeting or by mailing notice thereof to each and every member personally not less than fifteen (15) days previous to the date of such meeting.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, addressed to the member at the member's address as it appears on the records of the Cooperative, with postage thereon prepaid.
-Such notice shall be issued within ten (10) days from and after the date of the presentation of the written petition mentioned in Section 3 of this Article II, and such special meeting shall be held within thirty (30) days from and after the date of presentation of such petition.
+Such notice shall be issued within ten (10) days from and after the date of the presentation of the such special meeting shall be held within thirty (30) days from and after the date of presentation of such petition.
 Alternatively, if permitted and as required by law, notice may be given to the members electronically.